 10 a.m. to 4 p.m.

 Find out more here.

 251-575-7433 or email@example.com

 The Old Monroe County Courthouse was named a National Historic Landmark in January 2021.

-JULY 4 HOLIDAY CLOSINGS: We will be closed on Saturday, July 2, and Monday, July 4, in observance of Independence Day.
+Labor Day Closing: We will be closed on Monday, Sept.
+5, in observance of Labor Day.

 COVID-19 UPDATE: We are OPEN for regular operating hours and following all CDC, state and county guidelines of social distancing and the wearing of masks.
 Please join us in keeping our visitors and staff safe.
 Please read full visitor guidelines here.